In search for effective ads, U.S. TV operators mine viewer data

 Buying the custom ads currently requires an extra step of signing an agreement with a cable or satellite operator and prices still run high, said Minsky, who has some deals for tailored ads in the works.

-"I would like to have that personal conversation with the consumer, but sometimes it's more cost-effective to just have a mass-market, national commercial," Minsky added.
+"I would like to have that personal conversation with the consumer," Minsky said, "but sometimes it's more cost-effective to just have a mass-market, national commercial."

-(Reporting By Liana B. Baker in New York and Lisa Richwine in Los Angeles; Edited by Ron Grover, Leslie Gevirtz and Andre Grenon)
+(Reporting By Liana B. Baker in New York and Lisa Richwine in Los Angeles; Edited by Ron Grover and Leslie Gevirtz)

 ANKARA Turkey's Competition Board said on Monday it had opened an investigation to determine whether Google had violated the country's competition law.